Assassination Generation

 What links these and other horrific acts of mass murder?
 A young person's obsession with video games that teach to kill.

 Lt.
-Col. Dave Grossman, who in his perennial best seller On Killing revealed that most of us are not "natural born killers" - and who has spent decades training soldiers, police, and others who keep us secure to overcome the intrinsic human resistance to harming others and to use firearms responsibly when necessary - turns a laser focus on the threat posed to our society by violent video games.
+Col. Dave Grossman, who in his perennial bestseller On Killing revealed that most of us are not "natural born killers" - and who has spent decades training soldiers, police, and others who keep us secure to overcome the intrinsic human resistance to harming others and to use firearms responsibly when necessary - turns a laser focus on the threat posed to our society by violent video games.

 Drawing on crime statistics, cutting-edge social research, and scientific studies of the teenage brain, Col. Grossman shows how video games that depict antisocial, misanthropic, casually savage behavior can warp the mind - with potentially deadly results.
-His audiobook will become the focus of a new national conversation about video games and the epidemic of mass murders that they have unleashed.
+His book will become the focus of a new national conversation about video games and the epidemic of mass murders that they have unleashed.

 Noch keine Rezensionen vorhanden